How to Manage Multiple Projects?

 Task automation not only saves time but also frees up valuable manpower resources.

-Once you have the right project management tool, the next step is to work on a plan.
-The key to succeeding in anything you do is careful planning.
-In the context of project management, this involves:
+Once you have the right project management tool, the next thing to do is to work on a plan.
+Succeeding in all that you are doing calls for careful planning.

 A concrete plan allows you to optimally allocate resources to enable teams to perform their duties efficiently and deliver on time.
 Planning is essential to maintaining sanity, particularly when managing multiple tasks.
 It lets you explore every scenario and devise ways to overcome challenges along the way.